mangeshshivekar/barcodescanner-example/README.md

 IMPORTANT NOTE:

 REMEMBER TO SET TEH FOLLOWING IN App.js for your environment.
-NGINX SSL termination was done to bypass the need for a tructed cert or working with apple or android trust stores.
+NGINX SSL termination was done to bypass the need for a trusted cert or working with apple or android trust stores.

 const PROTOCOL = 'http';
 const HOSTNAME = '206.198.144.241';